How Often Should You Reboot Your Router?

 Step 6: Tap End Time and select a time and day when the plug resumes power to the router.

-Should you reboot or reset your router?
+Should you reboot or reset your router, gateway, or mesh system?

-A router reboot does the following:
+A reboot does the following:

 - Clears out the memory